Dall4s63/maths_sheets/README.md

   `networks`, currently as `sheet.pdf`.
 These are missing worked examples.
 An explanation for Dijkstra's algorithm is in `explainer.pdf`.
+- Some quadratic equations designed to be graphed by finding roots are in `quad_graph_roots`, currently only has monic quadratic equations.

 ## Planned Sheet Ideas